syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

- Now Node will be looking like,
+ Now, the node will be as follows.

 ![AddNode](Getting-Started_images\addNode.png)

 N> ID sets for each node to identify nodes easily while setting connectors.

-#### Adding Annotation to node
+#### Adding annotation to node

- To initialize the Annotation property of the Node and Connector, it is assigned with the annotation collection, that is, ObservableCollection of the IAnnotation.
+ To initialize the Annotation property of the node and connector, it is assigned with the annotation collection, that is, ObservableCollection of the IAnnotation.

  {% highlight xaml %}
   <!--To apply Style for AnnotationEditorViewModel-->